SoftwareHeritage/swh-docs/docs/devel/glossary.rst

      See also: the :ref:`swh-deposit` component, which implements a deposit client and server.

+   derived dataset

+     A dataset (ie. a bunch of large files) that is built from public data, such as the :term:`export` or the :term:`compressed graph`.

+     This includes datasets computed by :ref:`swh-datasets`, :ref:`swh-digestmap`, and :ref:`swh-provenance`.

+     Many derived datasets are computed by |swh| themselves, but they can be designed and/or recomputed externally.

    directory

      A set of named pointers to contents (file entries), directories (directory